THE HIGHEST CALL

 Of thought and form

 Into the growing light

-Of the seeing of His Face
+Of the seeing His Face

-And the knowing of His Heart
+And the knowledge of His Heart

 * While these things have value (depending upon their authenticity), if they do not bring us into the “knowledge of the Holy” their value is suspect in terms of all that God has purposed.
 “Follow peace with all men, and holiness, without which no man shall see the Lord“